Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 Once the opening is finished, I ask myself several questions:

 - Which script modules does this activate?
-- Which fallbacks could it activate?
+- Which fallback patterns could it activate?
-- Does the signature appear immediately?
+- Does the behavioral signature appear immediately?
-- Is the character active?
+- Is the character already active?
 - Is progression already possible?
-- Does the opening support the script?
+- Does the opening reinforce the script?
 - Does the opening contradict the script?
-- Does the starter unnecessarily re-explain what the introduction already established?
+- Does the starter unnecessarily repeat information already established by the introduction?
 - Does the chosen scene truly demonstrate the character, or only the trope of the setup?

 A starter should reinforce the character architecture.